jon-heard/obsidian-inline-scripts-library/tejs_mythicv2.md

 obsidianUIMode: preview
 ---

 Shortcuts for Mythic Variations 2.
 Mythic GME, along with it's "Variations 2" supplement, is an excellent "GM emulator" system for solo and GM'less gaming.
+It was designed by Tana Pigeon.
 You can find more info about Mythic Variations 2 at [wordmill games](http://wordmillgames.com/mythic-variations-2.html).

 Uses __tejs_state__ shortcut-file (optional).
 It uses this to save & load the chaos value, the scene count, and "Details" mode.